How Many Steps to Palamidi Fortress?

 I'm so glad that I did, because there is so much more than a view waiting at the top of the Palamidi Fortress.

 A Little History about Palamidi Fortress

-Rather than being a testament to Greek architecture, the fortress was actually built by the Venetians.
-It turns out constructing an enormous fortress 200 metres on the side of a mountain was a challenge but it only took them a relatively brief three years, with construction finishing up in 1714.
+Rather than a testament to Greek architecture, the fortress was actually built by the Venetians.
+It turns out that through constructing an enormous fortress 200 metres on the side of a mountain was a challenge, it only took them a relatively brief three years, with construction finishing up in 1714.